Israel says Hezbollah crossed ‘red line’, strikes deep inside Lebanon

 He and other commanders met Druze leaders and community members in the area.

-The United Nations, the United States and the European Union condemned the attack.
+The United Nations, the US and the European Union condemned the attack.
 The UN and the EU urged all parties to exercise “restraint” to prevent an all-out war, with the 27-member bloc’s foreign policy chief Josep Borrell calling for an “independent international investigation”.

-More than 350 civilians have been killed as a result of repeated Israeli attacks on Lebanon since the start of the war on Gaza.
-More than 20 Israelis have killed in attacks originating from Lebanon.
+More than 350 people, including about 100 civilians have been killed in repeated Israeli attacks on Lebanon since the start of the war on Gaza, according to the UN.
+Israeli officials say more than 30 people, including 10 civilians, have been killed in attacks originating from Lebanon.